HowToDoInJava

-Classes are the basic units of programming in the object-oriented paradigm.
-In this tutorial, learn to write Java class and how to create object in Java.
+Classes are the basic units of programming in the object-oriented programming.
+In this Java tutorial, learn to write classes and how to create new objects of a class in Java.

-The general syntax for declaring a class in Java is:
+The general syntax for declaring a class in Java is as follows:

 <<modifiers>> class <<class name>> {